Richard Rodriguez

 Regardless of where their next big check might be coming from, Andreski will continue to work magic with what he has.

 One of the biggest issues he faces is that none of the revenue from the half-cent sales tax gets applied to capital improvement projects.
 It’s all for operational costs — to keep whatever they bought or built running.
-Thus, Trinity Metro’s best bet to get funding for new projects is through federal grants.
+Thus, with no new taxes, Trinity Metro’s best bet to get funding for new projects is through federal grants.
 And, with recent infrastructure programs opening money in D.C., public transit authorities are chomping at the bit to get their projects financed.

 A big chunk of what funded TEXRail, which opened in 2019, came from federal grants.
 And, according to Andreski, the project, once completed, came in at $80 million under budget and ahead of schedule.
 And Trinity Metro can apply that $80 million to the second phase of the TEXRail project.